-If someone chooses to apply the principles of the biopsychosocial model in his or her own clinical practice, that physician is expected to face few challenges.
+If someone chooses to apply the principles of the biopsychosocial model in his or her own clinical practice, that physician is expected to face a few challenges.

 Patient-Centered Health Care

 A physician who follows the principles of the biopsychosocial model would generally employ a patient-centered or a relationship-centered approach in his or her clinical practice.
-This approach considers the patient’s ideas, thoughts, emotions and concerns about their medical condition; therefore, it usually introduces the structural causality model of the biopsychosocial approach to medical disease.
+This approach considers the patient’s ideas, thoughts, emotions, and concerns about their medical condition; therefore, it usually introduces the structural causality model of the biopsychosocial approach to medical disease.

-Limitations of patient-centered health care
+Limitations of patient-centered healthcare